Archive for the ‘Pitching’ Category

 In listening to a recent PRWeek webinar, titled, “Tips for Breakthrough PR Writing,” I got some critical reminders about the impor...

-Measuring PR Efforts in 2014: Why Counting Hits Means Nothing.
+Measuring PR ROI: Why Counting Hits Means Nothing

 This Is How You Pitch: Being a Rockstar in Your First Year of PR